Light-harvesting complex

-In biology, a light-harvesting complex or LHC is an aggregate consisting of proteins bound with chromophores (chlorophylls and carotenoids) that play a key role in photosynthesis.
+In biology, a light-harvesting complex, LHC, or antennae complex is an aggregate consisting of proteins bound with chromophores (chlorophylls and carotenoids) that play a key role in photosynthesis.
+They are one part of a photosystem, together with a reaction center.
 LHCs are arrayed around photosynthetic reaction centers in both plants and photosynthetic bacteria and collect more of the incoming light than would be captured by the reaction centers alone.
 The light captured by the chromophores excites molecules from their ground states to (short-lived) higher-energy states, known as the excited states.
 This energy is then focused toward the reaction centers by Förster resonance energy transfer.

 Light-harvesting complexes are found in a wide variety among the different photosynthetic species, with no homology among the major groups.

 Function

 Photosynthesis is a process where light is absorbed or harvested by pigment protein complexes which are able to turn sunlight into chemical energy.
 In this process, a molecule of the pigment protein absorbs a photon of sunlight, leading to electronic excitation delivered to the reaction centre where the process of charge separation can take place if the energy of the absorbed photon matches that of an electronic transition.
 The result of such excitation can be a return to the ground state or to another electronic state of the same molecule.
 When the excited molecule has a nearby neighbour molecule, the excitation energy may also be transferred, through electromagnetic interactions, from one molecule to another.
 This process is called resonance energy transfer, and the rate depends strongly on the distance between the energy donor and energy acceptor molecules.
 Before an excited molecule can transition back to its ground state, energy needs to be harvested.
 This excitation is transferred among chromophores where it is delivered to the reaction centre.
 Light-harvesting complexes have their pigments specifically positioned to optimize these rates.